The-Data-Dilemma/MediBeng-Whisper-Tiny/README.md

 2. Once the server is running, to use the `/transcribe` endpoint**, you can access the API documentation at:

 ## Limitations

 - **Accents**: The model may struggle with very strong regional accents or non-native speakers of Bengali and English.
 - **Specialized Terms**: The model may not perform well with highly specialized medical terms or out-of-domain speech.
 - **Multilingual Support**: While the model is designed for Bengali and English, other languages are not supported.
+- **Real-Time Processing**: The current solution interfaces (FastAPI and Gradio) are implemented for **batch processing**. **Real-time processing** is not currently supported, and the system may not provide immediate transcriptions or translations during live interactions.

 ## Known Issue in Current Release